Gaillardia Flowers

 5. Bee balm: Nothing better than flowers that look like fireworks, that’s what we always say!
 Bee balm (Monarda) offers up fringed blooms in shades of red, purple, and bright pink that will wake up your summer garden in a heartbeat.
 Choose ‘Pink Lace’, ‘Fireball’, ‘Grand Marshall’, or ‘Balmy Lilac’.

 6. Lantana: It’s super drought tolerant, heat tolerant, pollinator-attracting, deer-resistant, and produces non-stop blooms—lantana has literally everything going for it!
 Each flower is actually a cluster of tiny flowers, lighting up container gardens and perennial landscape beds.
-‘Lucky Flame’ is mounding with red-orange blooms, ‘Lucky White’ cools the garden down with its creamy white and yellow petals, and ‘Hot Blooded Red’ delivers a powerful zing with its brilliant and dramatic bright crimson flowers.
+‘Tropic Pink’ is striking with two-toned pink and yellow blooms, ‘Lucky White’ cools the garden down with its creamy white and yellow petals, and ‘Hot Blooded Red’ delivers a powerful zing with its brilliant and dramatic bright crimson flowers.